Helensburgh

 Helensburgh is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Helensburgh's dwelling structure, as per the latest Census, was 85.4% houses and 14.6% other dwellings.
+Helensburgh's dwelling structure, as per the latest Census, consisted of 85.4% houses and 14.6% other dwellings (including semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro NSW had 58.9% houses and 41.1% other dwellings.
-Home ownership in Helensburgh stood at 33.8%, similar to Non-Metro NSW's level.
+Home ownership in Helensburgh was 33.8%, similar to Non-Metro NSW's level.
 The remaining dwellings were either mortgaged (50.7%) or rented (15.5%).
-The median monthly mortgage repayment was $2,512, higher than Non-Metro NSW's average of $2,189.
-The median weekly rent in Helensburgh was $530, compared to Non-Metro NSW's $400.
-Nationally, Helensburgh's mortgage repayments were significantly higher at $2,512 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in Helensburgh was $2,512, higher than Non-Metro NSW's average of $2,189.
+Median weekly rent in Helensburgh was $530, compared to Non-Metro NSW's $400.
+Nationally, Helensburgh's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing